andreorvalho/private_eth_network/README.md

     }
   ```

+  p.s. we can create the genesis block with the `puppeth` command

 5. In each node folder create a copy of the genesis.json file

 6. Setup the nodes with the init command